 Order Now!
 Get a signed copy!

 This book is shipping now and is available by itself or in a package deal with two compact discs of Albert's music from the Field Recorders Collective.
 The book by itself is $30.00.
-The package deal with the book and two compact discs is $50.00.
+The package deal with the book and three compact discs is $60.00.
 Shipping for either is $6.00 within the continental U.S and will be sent via U.S. Postal Service Media Mail.
 Additional shipping charges may apply for orders outside the continental U.S.

 Books purchased through this website will be signed by the author!